• Skip to primary navigation

 • Vegan Butter – You want the butter soft but not melted.
 Melted butter will result in cookies that spread too much during baking.
 Since vegan butter tends to soften fairly quickly, I like to unwrap it and let it sit in the mixing bowl for about 20 minutes before making cookie dough.

-• Carrots – Please note the carrots for these cookies need to be finely shredded.
+• Carrots – Please note that the carrots for these cookies need to be finely shredded.
 Matchstick-cut carrots are too thick.
 You will need to use the smaller holes on a box grater or a grating attachment with small holes on a food processor.
-Box grating is my preferred method; it doesn’t take long and I don’t have to wash my big food processor bowl just for 4-5 large carrots.
+Box grating is my preferred method; it doesn’t take long, and I don’t have to wash my big food processor bowl just for 4-5 large carrots.

 • Walnuts – Pecans are also a good choice for these cookies.